Area of Instruction

 Washington State's aerospace industry is currently hiring a high rate of project managers.

-Integrated Project Management is a capstone course in the Project Management Certificate program.
-You will complete a project plan of our choice that will utilized the knowledge, skills and methodologies that you learned in the certificate program.
-You will also team with other project managers to work through project simulations and case studies.
+Capstone course in the Project Management Certificate program with completion of a project plan (individual's choice) utilizing knowledge, skills and methodologies learned in the certificate program; while teaming with other project managers to work through project simulations and case studies.

-This program typically starts in Fall, Winter, Spring Quarters
+This program typically starts in Fall and Spring Quarters